wey-gu/NebulaGraph-Desktop/README.md

 > copied from [OpenAI Translator](https://github.com/openai-translator/openai-translator/)

-This step is to fix the error: "NebulaGraph Desktop can’t be opened because the developer cannot be verified." or "This app is damaged and suggested to be moved to Trash."
+This step is to fix the error: "NebulaGraph Desktop can't be opened because the developer cannot be verified." or "This app is damaged and suggested to be moved to Trash."

 <p align="center">
     <img alt="App is damaged" width="300" src="https://user-images.githubusercontent.com/1206493/223916804-45ce3f34-6a4a-4baf-a0c1-4ab5c54c521f.png" />